TheArkive/ahk-pi/README.md

 * AutoHotkey v1 and v2 all use the same version.
 * AutoHotkey_H v1 has it's own compiler.
 The latest one will work for all verions, just replace the olders ones with the latest.
 * AutoHotkey_H v2 has it's own compiler.
 The latest one will work for all verions, just replace the olders ones with the latest.

+5) In regards to `A_AhkPath`:

+For compiled scripts, this is usually pulled from the registry.
+If you are managing multiple versions of AHK using this tool, remember that the `base version` selected from the main GUI is the only one written to the registry.
+The `AHK Portable Installer.exe` file is what sorts out which AHK exe to use based on the `first-line version comment` (defined in the `AHK Launcher` tab).
+Just keep this in mind if you need (for some reason) to reference `A_AhkPath` from a compiled script on your system while using AHK Portable Installer.

 ## To-Do List